microsoft/r-server-hospital-length-of-stay/dba.md

         </div>
     </div>
     <div class="col-md-6">
       As businesses are starting to acknowledge the power of data, leveraging machine learning techniques to grow has become a must.
-XXXDESCRIBE.
+In order for hospitals to optimize resource allocation, it is important to predict accurately how long a newly admitted patient will stay in the hospital.
           </div>
 </div>
 <p>
-Among the key variables to learn from data are XXXDESCRIBE
+Among the key variables to learn from data are number of previous admissions as well as various diagnostic codes and lab results.
+(View the [full data set description.](input_data.hmtl) )
 </p>

 For businesses that prefer an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
 In this template, we implemented all steps in SQL stored procedures: data preprocessing, and feature engineering are implemented in pure SQL, while data cleaning, and the model training, scoring and evaluation steps are implemented with SQL stored procedures calling R (Microsoft R Server) code.